JesseCorrington/bitcoinj-wallet-export/README.md

 # bitcoinj-wallet-export
 This is a tool for decrypting and exporting [bitcoinj](https://bitcoinj.github.io/) wallet private keys.
 This only works with non deterministic keys that were manually added to the wallet, and does not work for deterministic keys created from a seed.

-There are plenty of tools already available for working with HD wallets, but I created this specifically for exporting old [Hive](https://hivewallet.com/) wallets, as Hive ceaseed operations in April of 2016.
+There are plenty of tools already available for working with HD wallets, but I created this specifically for exporting old [Hive](https://hivewallet.com/) wallets, as Hive ceased operations in April of 2016.
 I recently found an old hive wallet backup, and had no means of recovering the encrypted private key, so I wrote this small utility.
 Hive used bitcoinj and this tool does as well for compatibility.

 This has only been minimally tested on OS X for my single use case, but there should be nothing keeping it from running under Windows or Linux.